Compose Integration

 a todo complete that doesn't alter the count won't trigger it.

-:::note Selector stability
+:::note Selector captures

 Compose's stability inferrer treats interfaces as unstable.
 Because